dynamy/ocp18/environment/README.md

 #### Add Dynatrace (optional)

 In addition to running OpenShift, you'll want to have the demo environment equipped with Dynatrace OneAgent.
-You can do so by applying the following environment variables, where `DT_TENANT_ID` and `DT_TENANT_TOKEN` are to be taken from your Dynatrace installation (and `DT_CLUSTER` defaults to `live.dynatrace.com`):
+You can do so by applying the following `ONEAGENT_INSTALLER_SCRIPT_URL` environment variable, which has to be taken from the *Deploy Dynatrace / Start Installation / Linux* screen in Dynatrace:

 ![OneAgent Installation](https://github.com/dynatrace-innovationlab/openshift-demo-environment/raw/images/oneagent-installation.png)

 ```
-export DT_CLUSTER="live.dynatrace.com"
-export DT_TENANT_ID="123"
-export DT_TENANT_TOKEN="abc"
+export ONEAGENT_INSTALLER_SCRIPT_URL="https://abcdefgh.live.dynatrace.com/..."
 ```

 #### Speed up application startup times (optional)